+Once your application has been reviewed by the program to which you applied, the program will submit a recommendation to The Graduate School.
+You will be able to view your admission decision in the Applicant Center of MyMadison.
 The Graduate School will send official written offers of admission to applicants who have been accepted.
 This letter specifies the effective date of admission (which normally coincides with the semester requested on the application) and the classification of admission being offered (unconditional, conditional or provisional).

-After being accepted into a graduate program, students can defer enrollment only with the written approval of the graduate director of their academic program and The Graduate School.
+After being accepted into a graduate program, you can then log into the Applicant Center through MyMadison and either accept or decline the offer of admission.
+Students who want to defer enrollment may do so only with the written approval of the graduate director of their academic program and The Graduate School.
 Under no circumstances may the deferral be for more than one calendar year.

 Some programs specify dates by which notice of accepting or declining an offer of admission is due.
 These dates will be indicated in the letter of admission.
-Regardless, all applicants must notify The Graduate School regarding accepting or declining the admissions offer at least two weeks prior to the start date of the semester in which he or she has been admitted, unless another specific deadline is indicated in the letter of admission.
+Regardless, all applicants must notify The Graduate School regarding accepting or declining the admissions offer at least two weeks prior to the start date of the semester in which they have been admitted, unless another specific deadline is indicated in the letter of admission.
 This allows the specific program to invite other candidates.
 A student who enrolls at another institution is considered to have declined the university's offer of admission.
-An applicant who has received an offer of admission but who has not responded by the deadline is considered to have declined the university's offer of admission and must submit a new application and fee to be reconsidered for admission at a later date.
+An applicant who has received an offer of admission but who has not responded by at least two weeks prior to the start date of the semester is considered to have declined the university's offer of admission and must submit a new application and fee to be reconsidered for admission at a later date.